smoghadamreza/xtrader/Writerside/topics/data-app-views.md

 This function retrieves watch information for a specific stock symbol.

 #### Input Parameters {id=input_param_2}
-- request: Standard Django HttpRequest object
+- request: Standard Django <include from="repeatable-texts.topic" element-id="http-request"/>  object
 - SymbolId: The identifier of the stock symbol to look up

 #### Behavior {id=behavior_2}